techidaily/site-youtube-blog/source/_posts/ed-2024-approved-sifting-through-the-sands-of-youtube-conversations.md

 How can you use this extension to search YouTube comments?
 Here is a simple step-by-step tutorial.

-1. First, you need to download the extension from[Github](https://github.com/lettapp/ytcs/archive/master.zip).
+1. First, you need to download the extension from [Github](https://github.com/lettapp/ytcs/archive/master.zip).
 Then, locate the file on your computer and unzip it.
 2. Next, you need to install it in the browser.
 Open your Chrome browser, and from the top right corner, click on the three vertical dots.
 You will find the Settings option towards the end of the drop-down menu, and then click on it.
 3. When the Settings page opens, select Extensions from the panel on the left side of the webpage.
 This will take you to a new tab.
 4. On the top right corner of the page, there will be a toggle switch called Developer Mode.
 Turn it on if it is off.